siddharthgupta5/Weather_App/README.md

 4. Shows Historical Trends and daily Summaries: Plot graph using those datas.
 5. Alerting Thresholds: Send real-time alert messages when choosing the threshold condition, its limit and when a number of continuous limits is breached.
 6. Added Bonus Features such as Weather Forecasts and extended the aggregate and rollups to other parameters such as Humidity and Visibility.
+7. Database: This Application is using MongoDB as database.

 ## Tech Stacks: